smuellerDD/leancrypto/README.fips.md

 The `leancrypto` library always is compiled as a FIPS 140 module.
 To achieve that, it is compiled into two binaries:

-1. `leancrypto-fips.[so|a]` contains the FIPS 140 compliant code, all FIPS-approved algorithms and defines the FIPS 140 physical / logical boundary.
+1. `leancrypto-fips.[so|a]` contains the FIPS 140 compliant code, as well as all approved and non-approved algorithms.
+It defines the FIPS 140 physical / logical boundary.
 This means that this library forms the "FIPS module".

-2. `leancrypto.[so|a]` contains the full leancrypto code base including the FIPS 140 code and FIPS-non-approved algorithms.
+2. `leancrypto.[so|a]` contains the identical implementatino to `leancrypto-fips` with the exception that the integrity test is not present.

 When a caller wants to request services from the FIPS module, the caller MUST link to `leancrypto-fips`.

 The compilation provides both libraries to allow developers to choose even at startup time of the consuming application whether the FIPS module version of leancrypto is used.
-Both are API-identical with the exception that the `leancrypto-fips` only contains FIPS-approved algorithms and activates FIPS-approved functionality.

-NOTE: Due to time constraints, the Linux kernel variant is not split up into FIPS-approved and -non-approved code.
-Albeit technically it is simple to ensure the Linux kernel variant of leancrypto compiles the FIPS module, this is not yet offered.
+Both are ABI and API-identical.

 ## Available Services